About

 Our Programming

-Some Assembly’s annual play-building projects create a safe, creative space for youth.
-Each year, more than 100 new and returning youth participants develop skills and confidence through a range of workshops and creative processes: script development, acting, music, movement, design, film, and facilitation.
-Our program is free for all youth and audience members.
-In addition, we provide food and honoraria for youth participants.
+Some Assembly provides safe, inclusive, and respectful environments for youth to create meaningful theatre productions with professional artists.
+Each year, more than 100 new and returning youth participants develop skills and confidence through a range of workshops and creative processes in script development, acting, music, movement, design, film, and facilitation.
+Participation is free for all youth.

-Setting youth up for success is our priority.
-Our professional artists have decades of experience working with vulnerable youth from diverse backgrounds.
-Our partner, Vancouver Coastal Health, provides clinicians and counsellors to ensure participants and audience members have access to additional support and resources.
-We also support returning youth who then mentor new participants, building the next generation of leaders.
+Our professional artists have decades of experience working with youth from diverse backgrounds.
+Our partner, Vancouver Coastal Health, provides clinicians and counsellors to ensure participants and audience members have access to resources and additional support if required.
+We also have training and employment opportunities for returning older youth to help as mentors and develop further skills.

 Our History